divshot/authmail/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+### Usage Suggestions

+This service and all its code are released under the permissive MIT license.
+We offer the source in good faith so that you may tinker and contribute to your heart's content.

+If you decide to run your own AuthMail server, we ask that you do it only for single-tenant (i.e. your own application) purposes.
+Spirit of collaboration and all that.